sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 # Balance Sheet Analysis

 In simple terms, balance sheet discloses what a business owns and what it owes at a specific point in time.
-Balance Sheet tells about a company's liquidity, financial strength and efficeecy.
+Balance Sheet tells about a company's liquidity, financial strength and efficiency.

 Assets=Liabilities + Equity